 The percentage of seniors who are married has grown over the past 50 years, according to the U.S. Census Bureau.
 Remarriage, increased life expectancy, and a shrinking age gap between women and men mean more families are looking for senior living that supports both parents’ needs.

-“Couples want companionship, and people are living longer, so they need adequate space and unique health care arrangements for spouses with different care needs,” says Dr. Melissa Henston, a geriatric psychologist and A Place for Mom expert resource.
+“Couples want companionship, and people are living longer, so they need adequate space and unique health care arrangements for spouses with different care needs,” says Dr. Melissa Henston, a geriatric psychologist in Colorado.

 Senior living options for couples vary based on care needs and community design.
 Here are six common scenarios aging couples face, along with possible solutions to help them grow old together.